Prithism/Dev-Atlas-/readme.md

 Expected output (after `build_index.py` has been run):

 ```
-90 passed, 7 skipped in ~6s
+179 passed in ~20s
 ```

-The 7 skipped tests are **smoke tests** that require `data/graph.pkl` to exist.
-They run automatically once the index is built.
+The smoke tests under `TestSmokeQueries` require `data/graph.pkl` to exist; they run automatically once the index is built.
+One test (`test_langgraph_kolkata_top_result_is_relevant`) skips itself if the dataset contains no LangGraph-tagged people — that's a data-discovery problem, not a retrieval bug.

 ### Smoke tests